Mitek-Systems/MiSnap-iOS/Docs/Guides/MiSnapVoiceCapture/integration_guide.md

 If you plan only using SDK and building your own UX/UI:

-TODO:warning: Use this [starter custom view controller](../../../Examples/Snippets/MiSnapVoiceCapture/CustomVoiceCaptureViewController.swift) to make sure all components are integrated the right way.
+:warning: Use this [starter custom view controller](../../../Examples/Snippets/MiSnapVoiceCapture/CustomVoiceCaptureViewController.swift) to make sure all components are integrated the right way.

 #### CocoaPods